SD-WAN vs MPLS: David and Goliath?

-MPLS is considered the top of the line inter-connectivity between two end points.
+MPLS is considered the top of the line inter-connectivity between two network end-points.
 The idea behind the advantage of MPLS is that it traverses an infrastructure that is operated only by a single operator (usually the local ILEC) and therefore can provide superior security and performance.
 Is that an advantage over SD-WAN?
 Who wins the comparison of SD-WAN vs MPLS?

-Can the underdog Goliath, namely, SD-WAN is up to task to pull an upset by beating the legacy premium inter-connectivity of choice, namely, MPLS.
+Can the underdog SD-WAN, or David, pull an upset by beating the legacy premium inter-connectivity of choice, namely, the Goliath MPLS?

 How practical and how important are these advantages of MPLS and how does SD-WAN compare in terms of performance and security?

-The practical comparison is critical, because we already know that an SD-WAN based solution, which relies on intelligently managing cost effective broadband lines have a significant price advantage over MPLS.
+The practical comparison is critical, because we already know that an SD-WAN based solution, which relies on intelligently managing cost effective broadband lines, has a significant price advantage over MPLS.
 So does the cost differential of MPLS justify the promised performance and security advantages?

 OK, how about security?

-With SD-WAN, you are hitting the public Internet – true, however looking at the section of the connection that is between end-points (say two branches of a business), the overlay carrying the packets over that segment will be encrypted.
+With SD-WAN, you are using the public Internet and security issues abound.
+However, looking at the section of the connection that is between end-points (say two branches of a business), the overlay tunnel carrying the packets over that segment will be encrypted.
 Further more, SD-WAN allows users to inject already encrypted traffic into the overlay tunnels if they prefer to do so.
 So in essence, SD-WAN is 100% secure and MPLS has no specific security advantage over SD-WAN.
 Another thing to keep in mind is that if the packet flows need to communicate with servers in the public cloud, MPLS will gateway out to the public Internet anyways.

 How about cost?

-MPLS has a definite cost disadvantage, where with SD-WAN orders of magnitude higher bandwidth can be supplied for the fraction of the cost MPLS.
-Especially in today’s hybrid cloud requirements where at least part of the MPLS traffic requires to go out to the public Internet, the cost of MPLS can get very high and impractical very quickly.
+MPLS has a definite cost disadvantage, whereas SD-WAN can provide orders of magnitude higher bandwidth for a fraction of the cost.
+Especially with today’s hybrid cloud requirements where at least part of the MPLS traffic is required to go out to the public Internet, the cost of MPLS can get prohibitive and impractical very quickly.

-So does this mean you need to rip out your MPLS services and install SD-WAN?
-Yes, but perhaps there is a way to move in a phases way, where instead of upgrading MPLS to higher tier throughput and cost levels, you can bring in cheap bandwidth with SD-WAN and have a hybrid network where SD-WAN and MPLS co-exist.
+So, does this mean you need to rip out your MPLS services and install SD-WAN?
+Yes, but perhaps there is a way to implement this change in phases, whereby instead of upgrading MPLS to higher tier throughput and cost levels, you can bring in cheap bandwidth with SD-WAN and have a hybrid network where SD-WAN and MPLS co-exist.
 This is actually a fairly common use case of SD-WAN, i.e. an augmentation of MPLS, instead of full replacement.
-However, we have a feeling you will move on to 100% SD-WAN soon after you experience the performance and value of SD-WAN in your network…
+However, we have a feeling you will move on to 100% SD-WAN soon after you experience the performance and value of SD-WAN in your network.

 Cahit Akin, CEO, Mushroom Networks, Inc.